DynoTheCrux/DynoTheCrux.github.io/lessons/012_timingAndGraphs/lesson.md

 	android:layout_height="" />
 ````

 In the `MainActivity.java` connect the view element to an instance of class `BarChart` the usual way.
-Next create an `ArrayList` which should contain the data for the bar chart.
+Next, create an `ArrayList` which should contain the data for the bar chart.
 Add **some** mock data of type `BarEntry` to the `ArrayList`.
 The constructor of BarEntry takes two parameters which are simply the x and y values of the chart later on.

 ````Java
 myArrayList.add(new BarEntry(x, y));
 ````
 To be able to show the dataset, the ArrayList has to be converted to a `BarDataSet` and finally to `BarData`.
 Create a **new** BarDataSet object.
-Besides the ArrayList it will take a String called *Label* which describes the dataset as a second argument.
+Besides the `ArrayList`, it will take a String called *Label* which describes the dataset as a second argument.
 The constructor for `BarData` takes the above instantiated BarDataSet as an argument.
 To show the data in the chart simply call the *setData(myBarData)* method from the BarChart object you created at the beginning.
->You can now try to make the chart more appealing by changing e.g. the colors with the *myBarDataSet.setColors()* method or animate the data using *myChart.animateY()*.
+>You can now try to make the chart more appealing by changing e.g. the colours with the *myBarDataSet.setColors()* method or animate the data using *myChart.animateY()*.

 # Workshop: Timing in Android